Last Updated on: April 25, 2022 by Ingrid King

 If you usually feed your cat as soon as you get home from work, consider moving dinner time closer to bedtime.
 You may not want to do this all at once because you’ll probably have a very unhappy cat on your hands, but if you can gradually feed her half an hour later each day, you should be able to shift her feeding schedule without too much fuss.

 After you’ve implemented the changes above, you have to remain committed to give the new routine time.
-It can take a couple of weeks for your cat to accept that things have changed, and it’s up to you to hang in there and remain consistent.
+It can take a couple of weeks or longer for your cat to accept that things have changed, and it’s up to you to hang in there and remain consistent.